 Main distribution: Europe

-This is an Winnie the Pooh from the Classic Pooh line.
+This is a Winnie the Pooh from the Classic Pooh line.
 He is made to look like the classic images of Ernest Howard Shepard.
-It is a very sculpted plush and therefor nice as a display.
-He holds a little picnic basket.
+This one has a shaggy fur and is made by Golden Bear.

 My mother and younger brother loved Pooh Bear, so I ended up watching a lot of it.
 I like the original stories and poems, and the lovely drawings, so I’m often drawn more to classic Pooh than the Disney-fied one, although I do like the first movie and tv series Disney did.
 I love seeing art come to life so the plush based on E. H. Shepard’s work is more interesting to me than the over marketed Disney ones though.

 I can’t remember how I got this one.
 I either found him in a charity shop or my mum gave him to me.
 I always wanted a Pooh Bear plush that actually looked like Pooh Bear.
 However, none actually look like the real Winnie the Pooh plush, so one close to E. H. Shepard’s drawings, or a Disney one, is the best I’m going to get.

 And I think this one is quite close.
 With his long snout and red vest, tiny eyes, short legs and long arms, he comes quite close.

 That all said, I’m not a fan of the shaggy fabric.
 I just don’t like the texture.
 It does give him a unique look and makes him look maybe old, classic or loved, but I just personally don’t like it.

 And now that I’m downsizing my collection, it’s not that hard to say goodbye to this Pooh Bear.
 There’s nothing wrong with him, just personal preference really.
 So he’s up for sale!

 If you like Classic Pooh, you’ll like this plush.
 He’s a decent size and looks quite like him.